Duality for Fitting's Multi-valued Modal logic via bitopology and biVietoris coalgebra: Conclusion

 \section{Conclusion}

 We have introduced the category $PRBS_{\mathcal{L}}$ and found a duality for the class of all algebras of a version of Fitting's Heyting-valued modal logic in bitopological language.
 This has led to an extension of the natural duality theory for modal algebras.
 We have demonstrated how the theory of coalgebras can be used to characterise the category $PRBS_{\mathcal{L}}$ and thus obtained a coalgebraic description of the bitopological duality for Fitting's Heyting-valued modal logic.
-The Vietoris functor on the category $PBS_{\mathcal{L}}$ has been formally constructed in the present study, and we have ultimately shown that coalgebras for this functor provide sound and complete semantics for Fitting's multi-valued modal logic.
-As an application of this coalgebraic duality, we establish the existence of a final coalgebra and cofree coalgebras in the category $COALG(V_{\mathcal{L}}^{bi})$.\\ In light of our current work, we can suggest some future study directions.\\ A promising avenue for future research could involve demonstrating how lattice-valued intuitionistic modal logic can be characterized by the coalgebras of an endofunctor $V$ on the category $BES$ of bi-topological Esakia spaces (the concept of bitopological Esakia spaces is discussed in \cite{bezhanishvili2010bitopological}).
+We have adapted Lauridsen's bi-Vietoris functor construction \cite{lauridsen2015bitopological} to our $\mathcal{L}$-valued pairwise Boolean spaces setting and used it to obtain the coalgebraic duality for Fitting's many-valued modal logic.
+As an application of this coalgebraic duality, we have established the Hennessy-Milner theorem for Fitting's $\mathcal{L}$-valued modal logic.
+Furthermore, we have shown the existence of a final coalgebra and cofree coalgebras in the category $COALG(V_{\mathcal{L}}^{bi})$.\\ We work with finite Heyting algebra $\mathcal{L}$ and $\mathcal{L}$-valued pairwise Boolean spaces.
+We treat one unary modal operation $\Box$, Boolean negation and $\Diamond$ are not considered as primitive in our framework, and we do not impose any conditions (e.g., reflexivity, transitivity) on $\mathcal{L}$-valued Kripke frame.
+Extensions to multiple modalities, graded or conditional modalities are not addressed in this study.
+The existence of the final and cofree coalgebra in $COALG(V_{\mathcal{L}}^{bi})$ has been shown via the established dualities and adjunctions.
+We do not provide constructive descriptions or computational consequences for these coalgebras.
+Extensions of our established dualities, the Hennessy-Milner theorem, and the coalgebraic constructions to infinite, non-distributive or residuated $\mathcal{L}$ remain open.\\ In light of our current work, we can suggest some future study directions.\\ A promising avenue for future research could involve demonstrating how lattice-valued intuitionistic modal logic can be characterized by the coalgebras of an endofunctor $V$ on the category $BES$ of bi-topological Esakia spaces (the concept of bitopological Esakia spaces is discussed in \cite{bezhanishvili2010bitopological}).
 We are still determining, though, how to describe the relation $\mathcal{R}$ on bitopological Esakia spaces in terms of coalgebras of the functor $V$; this seems to be a topic of inquiry at present.